Thou He Slay Me.

 Though He slay me, yet will I hope in Him, Job 13:15 is one of the verses I’ve been contemplating.
 There are times when pain bears down, fear carves hard, love disappoints, and life falls apart.
 Jobs, health, family, church communities, and friends can fail.
 Like Job, everything seems to be going wrong, and we have no control.
+Thou He slay me is powerful.

 Yet Job speaks those difficult words in the midst of his physical agony and grief.
 Though He slay me, yet will I hope in Him…